tylerlam1/SENG_Notes/Fifth Year Term One/SENG511/Class_Notes.md

 - Form of reuse of know-how
 - If two problems are similar, then they have similar solutions (CBR paradigm)
 - A case is a experience of a solved problem.

+## Lecture 17

+### The difficulty of estimation

+The first 90 percent of the code accounts for the first 90 percent of development.
+The remaining 10 percent of code accounts for the other 90 percent of development time.
+The notion behind this is that it's really hard to estimate how long a project takes.

+### Effect of uncertainties over time

+- In feasibility, the uncertainty is 0.25x to 4x
+- In operational concept, the uncertainty is 0.5x to 2x
+- In lifecycle objectives, the uncertainty is 0.75x to 1.5x
+- In lifecycle architecture, the uncertainty is 0.9x to 1.1x
+- In initial operating capability, the uncertainty is basically 0

+### PMBOK Knowledge Areas

+PMBOK basically says there are different knowledge areas in project management.

+- Stakeholder management
+- Communications management
+- Project cost management
+- Project time management
+- Human resource management
+- Integration management
+- Project scope management
+- Project quality management
+- Procurement management
+- Project risk management

+### Estimation vs Prediction vs Planning

+- Estimation - The act of judging approximately the value or significance of something
+- Prediction - The act of declaring or indicating in advance; especially foretelling on the basis of observation of experience or scientific reason (future state related).
+- Planning - The act or process of making or carrying out a plan; specifically: the establishment of goals, policies, and procedures.
+- Effort is predicted!
+BUt the term is used is effort estimation.

+### Software estimation

+- Allocating budgets to projects
+- Making cost/benefit decisions at the project/product level
+- Deciding which projects get funded and which do not
+- Allocating staff to specific projects
+- Making commitments to the marketplace
+- Planning when staff will be available to start on the project
+- Prioritizing specific features on a cost/benefit basis

+### Estimation by Analogy

+- This technique is applicable when other projects in the same application has been completed.
+The cost of a new project is computed by comparing the project to a similar project.
+- You'll be comparing a project to its similar **cases**.

+- A case is a experience of a solved problem.
+It's related to an object of study and its former solution.
+- Similarity between two cases is defined as the weighted sum of local similarities taken over all attributes.

+### Empirical Factor Models for Software Project Estimations

+- Models are typically base don
+  - A primary cost factor such as size
+  - A number of secondary adjustment factors of cost drivers
+- Cost drivers are characteristics of the project, process, products, or resources that influence effort